Studies and Course plan

 The courses are found in Sisu.
 The course selection for the following academic year is published in the spring each year, usually in May.
 The Autumn semester comprises period 1 & 2 and the Spring semester period 3 & 4.
 Note that the courses are subject to change every year.

-ERASMUS students must fill in their own university's ERASMUS+ Learning Agreement form and get the paper document signed and stamped by Hanken upon arrival, or earlier if your university so requests.
+ERASMUS students must fill in their own university's ERASMUS+ Learning Agreement form and gets it approved by Hanken upon arrival, or earlier if your university so requests.

 Hanken/Sisu will open for registrations on 1 August (autumn courses only) and on 1 December (spring courses).
 You shall register your courses in the study tool Sisu, where all Hanken students apply for courses by registration.
 You get detailed instructions before registration opens.